 - Maintaining consistent contact with students in order to further build interpersonal relationships and communal bonding

 - Participating in Peer Mentor training, Convocation Prep Meeting, and Convocation Day

 - Attending bi-weekly supervision meetings

-- Frequently checking and promptly responding to e-mails sent by the Freshman Seminar staff
+- Frequently checking and promptly responding to e-mails sent by New Student Programs

 - Possessing a positive and encouraging attitude towards students and fellow peer mentors both within and outside the classroom

-- Maintaining good academic standing with the College (2.8 GPA)
+- Maintaining good academic standing with the College (2.8 GPA or above)

-*NOTE: You must be able to attend ALL of the aforementioned meetings, training days, and events IN THEIR ENTIRETY in order to become a Freshman Seminar Peer Mentor.
-To that end, please make all necessary scheduling arrangements starting now to ensure your full attendance and participation on these days.
+You must be able to attend ALL dates listed above.
+Please make all necessary scheduling arrangements to ensure your full attendance and participation on these dates.